CadenCCC/CadenCCC/README.md

 Hello, my name is Caden.
 I am a developer that loves cybersecurity... and Minecraft.
 I first started to love cybersecurity when trying to protect one of my projects.
+I also enjoy pen-testing and trying to break security.
+Anything public and obfuscated.
-If there was anything public/obfuscated, I tried to crack it, name it, and I've probably tried cracking it.
+You name it, and I've probably tried cracking it.
-I have been to school for cybersecurity, and like to think of myself as a professional — whatever that means.
+I've been to school for cybersecurity, and like to think of myself as a professional — whatever that means.

 My alt account is [cryrobtrwew](https://github.com/cryrobtrwew).